-- No restaurant can get listed or recommended here
+- No restaurant is listed or recommended here

-by paying us, ever.
+by paying us.
 If we like restaurants, they get listed.
 If we don't,

 they don't.
 If a restaurant slips in quality, off it goes.
 We list preferred

-restaurants here, not all restaurants (the island has about 400.)
+restaurants here, not all restaurants (the island now has over 500.)
 That has

-been our policy since 1995 when this site was launched.
+been our policy since 1995 when this site was formally launched.

-- Check this page frequently; it is updated often -- just updated in January, 2015.
+- Check this page frequently; it is updated several times a year -- just updated March, 2017.

 - If you're a JMB Website Supporters member, you'll find many dining

-coupons for free wine, beer, and many dining discounts in the Member
+coupons for free wine, beer, and many dining discounts in the Discounts Master Index at

 the "Secret" Website for members only.
-At the writing we have about 220
+At the writing we have roughly 300

 discounts and benefits, many of them dining discounts.
 If you're not a member, click the